Create a map

 The lesson steps require ArcGIS Maps for Adobe Creative Cloud.

-- On the ribbon, click Window, point to Extensions, and choose ArcGIS Maps for Adobe Creative Cloud.
+- From the Window menu, choose Extensions, and click ArcGIS Maps for Adobe Creative Cloud.

-- In the ArcGIS Sign In window, sign in with your ArcGIS organizational account or your Plus account.
+- In the Sign In window, sign in with an ArcGIS Online account or your Plus account.